welon0919/ducko/README.md

 ducko new
 ```

-This will create a new directory with a default skeleton project structure.
+This will create a new directory with a default skeleton project structure and automatically initialize a Git
+repository. **We highly recommend using Git** to track your changes and manage your content history.
+If Git is not
+installed, the tool will provide instructions on how to set it up manually.

 ### 2. Add a New Page